 Trust is a prevalent theme in our society.

-Trust in God.
 Trust in self.
 Trust in partner.
 Trust the process.
+Trust the Universe.
 But, despite its prominence, many people don’t know how to trust.
 Or, if they’ve been burned, they don’t know how to trust again.
 This is entirely detrimental to a relationship; it’s like taking a needle to an inflated balloon.
 The reason is simple: without trust, a relationship is really just two people giving each other the side-eye.